 Some people say our feelings have no place in business.
 Great leaders know the opposite is true.
 They know that goals without some passion to fuel them or targets that are so unrealistic that people choose to give up before trying rather than embrace certain failure are equally deadly for team performance and employee engagement.

 Now, you may be asking what even are the relevant or right questions to be asking now?
 After all, neither 2020 nor 2021 turned out the way we thought they would for most organizations.
-Instead of falling back your old playbook for a year-end review and future forecasting, I invite you to seek answers to these five top questions for 2022 instead:
+Instead of falling back your old playbook for a year-end review and future forecasting, I invite you to seek answers to these five top questions for future planning instead:

 - How will we deliver on our commitments to internal staff?